Waffen-SS: France and the Netherlands

 After the Dutch surrender, the Leibstandarte moved south to France on 24 May.
 Becoming part of the XIX Panzer Corps under the command of General Heinz Guderian, they took up a position 15 miles south west of Dunkirk along the line of the Aa Canal, facing the Allied defensive line near Watten.
 A patrol from the SS-VT Division crossed the canal at Saint-Venant, but was destroyed by British armour.
 A larger force from the SS-VT Division then crossed the canal and formed a bridgehead at Saint-Venant; 30 miles from Dunkirk.
 That night the OKW ordered the advance to halt, with the British Expeditionary Force trapped.
 The Leibstandarte paused for the night.
 However, on the following day, in defiance of Hitler's orders, Dietrich ordered his 3rd Battalion to cross the canal and take the heights beyond, where British artillery observers were putting the regiment at risk.
 They assaulted the heights and drove the observers off.
 Instead of being censured for his act of defiance, Dietrich was awarded the Knight's Cross of the Iron Cross.
 On that same day, British forces attacked Saint-Venant, forcing the SS-VT Division to retreat.

 On 26 May, the German advance resumed.
 On 27 May, the Deutschland Regiment of the SS-VT Division reached the Allied defensive line on the Leie River at Merville.
 They forced a bridgehead across the river and waited for the SS Totenkopf Division to arrive to cover their flank.
 What arrived first was a unit of British tanks, which penetrated their position.
-The SS-VT managed to hold on against the British tank force, which got to within 15 feet of commander Felix Steiner's position.
+The SS-VT managed to hold on against the British tank force, which got to within 15 ft of commander Felix Steiner's position.
 Only the arrival of the Totenkopf Panzerjäger platoon saved the Deutschland Regiment from being destroyed and their bridgehead lost.

 That same day, as the SS Totenkopf Division advanced near Merville, they encountered stubborn resistance from British Army units, which slowed their advance.
 The SS Totenkopf 4 Company, then committed the Le Paradis massacre, where 97 captured men of the 2nd Battalion, Royal Norfolk Regiment were machine gunned after surrendering, with survivors finished off with bayonets.
 Only two men survived.

 By 28 May, the Leibstandarte had taken the village of Wormhout, only ten miles from Dunkirk.
 After their surrender, soldiers from the 2nd Battalion, Royal Warwickshire Regiment, along with some other units (including French soldiers), were taken to a barn in La Plaine au Bois near Wormhout and Esquelbecq.
 It was there that troops of the Leibstandarte's 2nd Battalion committed the Wormhoudt massacre, where 81 British and French prisoners of war were murdered.